Vivus, Arena shares jump on insurance coverage for diet pills

-Health insurer Aetna Inc (AET.N) said it would provide coverage for diet pills of Vivus Inc (VVUS.O) and Arena Pharmaceuticals Inc (ARNA.O), sending the obesity drugmakers' shares up.
+Health insurer Aetna Inc (AET.N) said it would provide coverage for Vivus Inc's (VVUS.O) and Arena Pharmaceuticals Inc's (ARNA.O) diet pills, sending the obesity drugmakers's shares up.

 The decision by the third-largest health insurer to provide coverage for Vivus' Qsymia and Arena's Belviq may boost adoption of the diet pills. link.reuters.com/kuq24t

-"This is probably the simplest business decision on their plate in all of 2012, because to not reimburse this would have put them in the crosshairs of every single healthcare decision maker in the United States," WBB Securities LLC analyst Stephen Brozak said.

-"Everyone acknowledges that we have a pandemic obesity problem, and to not be a part of a solution even if its a marginal solution, means you are part of the problem," he added.

-Vivus faced problems as it reported lackluster initial sales of Qsymia earlier this month, citing a lack of reimbursement coverage.
+Vivus reported lackluster initial sales of Qsymia earlier this month, citing a lack of reimbursement coverage.

-Chief commercial officer Mike Miller said on a post-earnings conference call on November 6 that about 30 percent of patients chose not to fill after receiving Qsymia prescription due to cash outlay.
+"About 30 percent of patients chose not to fill after receiving a (Qsymia) prescription due to cash outlay," the company's chief commercial officer Mike Miller said on a post-earnings conference call on November 6.

-Although information about the level of co-pay after Aetna's reimbursement is still unavailable, Cowen and Co analyst Simos Simeonidis views the news as positive development for Vivus and for the obesity space.

 Low sales of the much-hyped drug also prompted one of Vivus's biggest shareholders, QVT Financial LP, to demand the company sell itself.
 QVT owns 8.3 percent equity stake in Vivus and 1.2 percent in Arena.